forsythfuture/child-care-pdf-scraper/README.md

 ### Data files

 The data files from the scrapped PDFs are [also on github](https://github.com/forsythfuture/child-care-pdf-scraper/tree/master/data).
-Each file is a different month and can be imported direct into R with the following command:
+Each file is a different month and can be imported directly into R with the following command:

 ```r
 library(tidyverse)